Inedo/inedo-docs/ProGet/feeds/feed-overview.md

 A feed is like a private 'app store', but for your own applications and components.
 They are used to store packages, container images, and other assets, and users can easily see what's available to download what they need.
 "Feed" is our catch-all term to describe registries, repositories, feeds, etc.

 By setting up multiple feeds, you can not only separate packages by package format and development group, but also use [package promotion](/docs/proget/advanced/package-promotion) to identify quality and compliant packages for production use.
-There are *no* limits for how many feeds you can create, and all feed types are available in all versions of ProGet.
+There are *no* limits for how many feeds you can create, and all feed types are available in both free and paid editions of ProGet.

 You can [control who can access which feeds and assign granular privileges for performing specific tasks](/docs/proget/administration/security) on a feed.
 For example, you could allow everyone to view and download packages on all feeds, but only allow ".NET Developers" to publish packages to the "NuGet-Dev" feed.